The role of the Doctor in Doctor Who has to date been played by 13 actors.

 Now Peter Davison I’d say had probably the hardest job after ironically his favourite Doctor Patrick Troughton.
 Tom had played the part for 7 years and had been the first Doctor in many other markets around the world such as in the United States.

-Thus Peter had a truly daunting task greater than any since to make the show work and he rose to the challenge and ensured its success for the next decade.
+Still Peter rose to the challenge and ensured the shows success for the next decade.

 Davison also perhaps most importantly paved the way for younger actors in the role.
 At the time of his casting there were probably very few people who would have believed a man in his 20’s could have played Hartnell’s character.
 However again Davison rose to the challenge and proved to be superb at portraying an old man trapped in a young man’s body.